GabrieleDiCorato/aida-challenge/README.md

 This repository contains exploratory code developed for educational purposes and as a proof of concept for data analytics workflows.
 It is **not production-ready** and should not be used in production environments without significant review, testing, and hardening.

 Key limitations:
+- Static dataset: we were provided a static, synthetic dataset.
+No effort was made to prepare for ingesting new data or handling real-time updates.
 - Code may not follow all production best practices
 - Limited error handling and edge case coverage
 - Data quality checks are illustrative, not comprehensive